What Can I Recycle?

 Students: Courtesy of LU Environmental Organization, residence hall floors have compost buckets that are taken to SLUG by a volunteer.
 Ask your CA where yours is!

 Faculty & Staff: SLUG accepts community compost!
 You can buy a compost bucket for your home and dump your compost at any time at the garden, located below the Warch Campus center, on the west side of Lawe Street, beside the river.
 If you have items that can be composted on campus, check your building for a compost bucket.
-If you don't have one and are interested, contact the Sustainability Coordinator.

 - Fruits and vegetables